laurenchen0631/English-Learning/category/common_phrase.md

 - per capita (adj/adv)人均/每人
 	- the state had fewer banks per capita than elsewhere
 	- lower than average per capita spending
+- out in force 成群行動/成群出現 == Appearing or operating in a large, unified group; present at full strength, as of an army.
+	- The voters are going to come out in force against you if you don't change your position on this.

 ## Value
 * the bottom fall out of sth ..的價值跌落谷底 == The value of something reached a lower point or collapsed entirely.
 	- Once the bottom fell out of the housing market, I knew I'd be stuck with a bad investment—or sell the house for a significant loss.